rsk/rsk.github.io/updates.md

 There are only three relationships in life mother, brother, father, Constantly guilt of not fulfilling the expectations.
 Noone to share.
+Not relavant or important in anyones life.
+Successfully destroyed life as a person without personality and opinion

 - 2022 july 16 10:38 pm : Nenu rasina katha lo oka persoin contacts anni scroll chesthu untundi...
 Evaritho ayina matladadam ani.
 But, okkalla deggara a scroll aagadu.
 Same state lo unna ippudu.
 Na mind lo unnadi chepthay vini artham cheskune varu untara.
 Just on the listening end.